SasiMitraB/personal-website/index.md

 ## Get In Touch

 You can find me on the following platforms.
-Feel free to reach out for collaborations or just a friendly chat about the universe.
+The links are just placeholders, I'll get back to these later.

 <div class="social-links">
     <a href="https://github.com/your-username" target="_blank">GitHub</a> &bull;